Who can apply for an intervention order?

 If you need immediate protection, call the police.

 The police have the power to issue an interim intervention order if the defendant is present or in custody.
 This will give you protection as soon as the defendant is notified and the protection will be immediate, that is, without the need to go to court first.

 The police will ask if there are any relevant Family Law Act orders.
 This includes orders, plans, injunctions, undertakings, recognisances or other forms of obligation imposed or agreements made under the Family Law Act 1975 (Cth).
 If so, they will want to see the orders before making an interim intervention order.

-An interim intervention order issued by the police requires the defendant to appear in Court (usually within 8 days) for the Court to decide if the order should be confirmed or revoked.
+An interim intervention order issued by the police requires the defendant to appear in the Magistrates Court (usually within 8 days) for the Court to decide if the order should be confirmed or revoked.
 See below Court procedure.

-The Court must be convinced it is reasonable to suspect that the defendant will commit an act of abuse.
+The Magistrates Court must be convinced it is reasonable to suspect that the defendant will commit an act of abuse.
 Your signed statement [for which you may use an Affidavit (Intervention Order) (Form 45)] is presented in court.
 Forms are available to download from the website of the Courts Administration Authority.
 According to the instructions on the form itself, it should contain: